 SPECIAL SERVICES DEPARTMENT

 The Special Services Department supports parents, teachers, related service personnel and administrative staff in the location, identification and provision of educational services.

 , Assistant Director of Special Education - email@example.com

-Supporting Butterfield Elementary, Madison Elementary, Glenn Westlake Middle School and with CASE and SASED school
+Supporting Butterfield Elementary, Madison Elementary, Glenn Westlake Middle School, Out of District, and CASE/SASED students